checkpoint-restore/criu/COW_DUMP_DESIGN.md

 ## Introduction
 This feature implements COW (Copy-On-Write) based live migration for CRIU, enabling process duplication to remote instances to achieve the goal of:
-1. Minimized downtime at the source
+1. Minimized downtime at the source.
-2. Making the destintion alive ASAP like in the current design of lazy dump.
+2. Making the destination alive ASAP like in the current design of lazy dump.
 3. Transfer the data in high speed to complete the process soon and reduce the amount of COW operations.

 The approach uses userfaultfd write-protection to track memory modifications while the process continues running at the source and the destination is loaded same as in the lazy dump implementation.
-It overcome the main issue with the lazy dump is that the source is not freezed during the dump.
+It overcomes the main issue with the lazy dump where the source is frozen during the dump.

 ## Architecture Overview

-### Data Flow
+### Data Flow Source

-**VMA List (writable)**
-    ↓

 **Phase 1: Setup via Parasite RPC**
   - Create userfaultfd in target process